jellyfin/jellyfin-kodi/README.md

 ### Known limitations
 - Chapter images are missing unless native playback mode is used.
 - Certain add-ons that depend on seeing where your content is located will not work unless native playback mode is selected.
-- ~~External subtitles (in separate files, e.g. mymovie.srt) can be used, but it is impossible to label them correctly unless direct playing~~